-However, wild strawberries tend to be smaller and not nearly as sweet as the hybrid varieties we grow today.
+However, wild strawberries tend to be smaller and not always as sweet as the hybrid varieties we grow today.

 They are good to make jam with though, so if you have some wild strawberries growing, it may be worth letting them grow and experiment with a little jam making!

 All berries are power packed super foods.
 Strawberries are rich in vitamins, particularly vitamin C and contain dietary fibre.